 E-susceptibilities material type.
 Each radiative and non-radiative

+to-level parameters correctly, otherwise the results will be undefined.
 The choice of these parameters requires some care.
-For example, choosing a pumping rate that lies far beyond threshold will cause large inversion which is not physical and produce meaningless results.
-The simulation time is also important when operating near the threshold of a particular mode.
-The fields contain relaxation oscillations and require sufficient time to reach steady state.
+For example, choosing a pumping rate that lies far beyond the first lasing threshold will yield large inversion, and thus large gain, which is not realistic, as most physical devices will overheat before reaching such a regime.
+Meep will still produce accurate results in this regime though.
+Additionally, choosing the total simulation time is especially important when operating near the threshold of a lasing mode, as the fields contain relaxation oscillations and require sufficient time to reach steady state.